 - Select University Park as their first-choice starting campus on the general Penn State application.

-- Select an intended major in one of the participating colleges (Agricultural Sciences, Earth and Mineral Sciences, Engineering, Information Sciences and Technology, and Eberly College of Science) as their academic interest area on the general Penn State application.
+- Select an intended major in one of the participating colleges (Earth and Mineral Sciences, Engineering, Information Sciences and Technology, and Eberly College of Science) as their academic interest area on the general Penn State application.

-- In the Millennium Scholars Program application, complete and submit answers to two essay questions, as well as the names and contact information of two people who will submit recommendations for the applicant.
-At least one recommendation must come from a math, science, and/or engineering teacher.
+- In the Millennium Scholars Program application, complete and submit answers to four essay questions, as well as the names and contact information of two people who will submit recommendations for the applicant.
+At least one recommendation must come from a math, science, and/or engineering instructor.

 The Undergraduate Admissions office will evaluate your credentials for admission to the University, and a Millennium Scholars Selection Committee – consisting of program staff, faculty, and deans from the participating colleges – will review your Millennium Scholars Program application.
 These decisions are made independent of each other.
 Students should not wait for their admissions decision to submit their Millennium Scholars Program application, although an offer of admission to University Park eventually will be required for admission to the Millennium Scholars Program.